neel1109/Sentimental-Analysis-on-Youtube-Comments/README.md

 ## Intructions to run

-1. Ypu can either clone the repository or download it.
+1. You can either clone the repository or download it.
 Make sure to `cd` into the folder.:
    ```bash
    git clone https://github.com/your-username/your-repo-name.git
    cd your-repo-name